Greece Eurovision 2026 Odds: Akylas Surges to #2

 Is Greece still a contender to win Eurovision 2026?

-Why have Greece's Eurovision 2026 odds drifted?
+Why have Greece's Eurovision 2026 odds shortened?

 What is Greece's Eurovision 2026 song?